The Art of War

 The inciting incident occurs at 15 minutes when During a UN reception, Shaw witnesses the assassination of the Chinese ambassador.
 He pursues the killer but is knocked unconscious.
 When he wakes, he's been framed for the murder - video evidence shows him as the shooter..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Shaw makes the active choice to infiltrate UN headquarters to steal the surveillance tapes and prove his innocence.
+This indicates the protagonist's commitment to Shaw makes the active choice to infiltrate UN headquarters to steal the surveillance tapes and prove his innocence.
 He commits fully to becoming a fugitive and investigating the conspiracy himself rather than surrendering., moving from reaction to action.

 The Collapse moment at 88 minutes (75% through) represents the emotional nadir.
 Here, Julia is captured by the conspirators and will be killed.
 Shaw is cornered by FBI agents and nearly killed in a brutal confrontation.
 His cover identity is fully destroyed, and he's lost his only ally.
-Everything has fallen apart., indicates the protagonist at their lowest point.
+Everything has fallen apart., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Shaw obtains evidence proving the conspiracy and identifying all the players.
 He synthesizes his ghost operative skills with his newfound commitment to truth (learned from Julia).
 He chooses to go public and expose everyone rather than work in shadows., demonstrating the transformation achieved throughout the journey.